-As part of your LEND experience, trainees develop a relationship with the UAA faculty member in their discipline.
-LEND Faculty Mentors facilitate trainees as they participate and reflect through their experiences in LEND.
-Mentors help craft the trainee’s goals and their Individual Leadership and Training Plan (ILTP).
+As part of your LEND experience, Fellows develop a relationship with the UAA faculty member in their discipline.
+LEND Faculty Mentors facilitate Fellows as they participate and reflect through their experiences in LEND.
+Mentors help craft the Fellow's goals and their Individual Leadership and Training Plan (ILTP).

 Benefits of being in a mentoring relationship

 - Accelerate personal and professional leadership skills development

 - Access to expertise and advice